Faith Transitions

 In my experience, I approached the Light with curiosity and an open mind (the result of years of meditation practice).
 I experienced the Light as a field of pure awareness, universal consciousness, and infinite intelligence.

 I asked the Light who it was.
 I expected to receive a profound Biblical answer, but that would have been too easy.
 Instead, I had a true spiritual experience that opened my mind.
 The particular details of my experience don't matter.
-What matters is that I experienced unconditional love, which liberated me.
+What matters is that I experienced unconditional love and forgiveness, which liberated me.

 A true spiritual experience doesn't confirm the ego and its limited map of reality.
 It destroys the flimsy map and crushes the ego.
 It takes us beyond ourselves into the unknown.
 It shakes us to the core and challenges our pre-existing beliefs.
 It took me many years to construct a new map of reality that could encompass what I learned in the tunnel.

 Those who fear death also fear life.
 Since my experience, I've been able to take risks that I never would have imagined before because I realized how quickly life passes.
 I know what it feels like to look back on my life (in the life review) and see things more clearly.
-I'm determined to fulfill my life purpose.
+I consider every decision in terms of how it will appear when I encounter the Light again someday.

 Spiritual Seeking